stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ```
 If you decide to deploy the stack from the console, ensure that you name the stack 'pattern3-base' as this is referenced by other stacks later in the lab.

 When the CloudFormation template deployment is completed, note the outputs as they may be required later and move to section 2.
+You will need the VPC details for later.

 ## 2. Deploy the Application Infrastructure